 Talking to yourself out loud is typically seen as a social faux pas.
-Indeed, we get encouraged to stop guiding our behavior by talking out load as we get older.
-However, a recent study from Bangor University has found that thinking and talking out loud may actually offer a number of benefits and talking to yourself might even be a sign of intelligence.
+Indeed, we get encouraged to stop guiding our behavior by talking out loud as we get older.

 But can thinking aloud really have benefits in terms of concentration, achieving multiple tasks, and controlling emotions as this study suggests?
 In this post, we will look at 5 surprising benefits of thinking aloud and the science behind why.